aslabicki/Zabbix.API.Core/README.md

 Using this API you can very easy transform request and response into dynamic objects.
 You don't need to create special models.
 This library works with .NET Core applications.

+# Install Package

+Package is available on NuGet.
+Use this command **PM> Install-Package Zabbix.API.Core**

 # Configuration

 Initialize Zabbix object passing user login, password and url.